Community activities and civic responsibility

-- Clean Up Australia runs the Clean Up Australia Day and other campaigns.
+- Clean Up runs the Clean Up Australia Day and other campaigns.

 - Friends of the Earth Australia has local groups that are open to new members.

-- Girl Guides Australia gets girls involved in community activities, and gives participants the chance to work on their leadership skills.
+- Girl Guides Australia and Scouts Australia get young people involved in community activities, and give participants the chance to work on their leadership skills.

 - Reach Out has involvement programs and special projects for teenagers.